Ultrasound

 The technologist will then sweep a transducer across the area being studied.
 The exam should be painless and last approximately 30 minutes to an hour.

 For some procedures, like a transesophageal echocardiogram, your technologist will attach the transducer to a probe to examine inside your body through a natural opening, such as your mouth.
-Your doctor will let you know before the exam if you need this type of ultrasound.
+Your provider will let you know before the exam if you need this type of ultrasound.

 Pre-Procedure Instructions